Why I built hyperserve

 At the end of the day, this project comes from a desire to turn something complex into powerful simplicity and make developers' lives a bit easier.

-Want to add video to your app quickly?
+Add video to your app

 Hyperserve